MichaelEvangelosD/NodeGraphTestbed/README.md

-This is a small exercise to practise the very basics of creating an undirected graph.
+This is a small exercise to practise the very basics of creating an undirected graph using arrays.